10. Introducing Data Frames

 we would have to update all the relevant records.

-and join (merge) the two data frames only if we need it.
+and join (merge) these datasets only when we really need this.

-Let us discuss the possible join operations by studying the two following data sets:
+Let’s discuss the possible join operations by studying two toy datasets:

 A = pd.DataFrame({